 Presented here is a project showing how to convert common satellite TV antennas into high performance wifi dish antennas.
-A large 2 or 3 meter diameter wi-fi dish can provide 802.11 connections to access points dozens of kilometers away (if the path is line of sight - free of hills, buildings, or other obstructions.
+A large 2 or 3 meter diameter wifi dish can provide 802.11 connections to access points dozens of kilometers away.
+The path must be line of sight - free of hills, buildings, or other obstructions.
 When used with a high power wifi adapter this kind of antenna is fantastic.
-Satellite dishes are easy to convert into wi fi dish antennas.
-The essential change is replacing the satellite TV feedhorn with a modest directional wi fi antenna.
+Satellite dishes are easy to convert into wifi dish antennas.
+The essential change is replacing the satellite TV feedhorn with a modest directional wifi antenna.
 None of the manual "curve making" of scratch built parabolics is necessary.
 To successfully convert a dish for wifi use, you need a C or Ku band reflector in good condition and basic tools for measuring, cutting, and bolting parts.

-Obtain a parabolic reflector designed for C or Ku band satellite television service.
+Obtain an undamaged parabolic reflector designed for C or Ku band satellite television service.
 These are now inexpensive and abundant.
-The wi-fi dish pictured above was built from satellite TV gear discarded by a local resident.
+The wifi dish pictured above was built from satellite TV gear discarded by a local resident.
 Similar reflectors can be found in thrift stores, flea markets, and other habitats of electronic scroungers.
 Seek moderate to large reflectors (at least 76 cm or 30 inches diameter), since these will provide greater gain and directivity.
-Use a reflector in good condition and free of dents!
+Again, make sure the reflector is in good condition and free of dents!
 If it is merely rusty, that is okay.
 Use sandpaper to remove the rust, then repaint the reflector.

-Another wi fi dish antenna feeder option is a 3 or 4 element yagi mounted at the focal point and aimed into the reflector.
-Yagi feeders are simple to construct, durable, and effective.
+Another wifi dish antenna feeder option is a 3 or 4 element yagi wifi antenna mounted at the focal point and aimed into the reflector.
+Yagi feeders for wifi dish antennas are simple to construct, durable, and effective.

 The mount needs to be inverted!

-These wi fi dish antennas are very directional!
+These wifi dish antennas are very directional!
 It is common to scan an area and see weak signals just barely detectable when out of the beam.
 As the antenna is aimed directly at the distant access point, the signal strength will jump up considerably - perhaps to full scale.
-High directivity associated with wi fi dish antennas is good: interference from off center stations is reduced and faster broadband connectivity is possible for distant access points are reachable at broader bandwidths.
+High directivity associated with wifi dish antennas is good: interference from off center stations is reduced and faster broadband connectivity is possible for distant access points.